AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - I am trying to sleep on the Aquarium on this room, because it's considered a bedroom, maybe it will give an effect on the next day.

 ![[BLUE_PRINCE_PjQq3Rd2U9.png]]

+Day 40
+- Drafted a Trading Post on this run, didn't use it for anything on this run, lmao.
+- Crafted a Power Hammer for future endeavors.
+- At the Library, I ordered book about Black Water / Bridge History or something.
+- Discovered The Axe at the Armory, Sastre warned me that the Axe can only be bought / used a limited amount of times, I am still thinking about the rooms that I want to use it on.
+- Crafted the Lucky Purse and Pick Sound Amplifier at the Workshop, only Compass + Battery Pack remains.
+- I was able to open the safe at the Drafting Studio and found a letter with small text.
+- I added Casino to the draftable rooms list through the Drafting Studio.
+- I went to the Mail Room and added more Letter Stamps to use on the Sigil Research, but did not read the letter contents.
+	- I think I found two extra stamps, compared to what I had before.
+	- I wonder if this is unfair, since it's possible that those stamps are in the mansion on other notes or something.
+- I changed the rarity of Furnace and Archives on the Conservatory and made another room that I don't remember more common because it was useful to draw.
+- I went to the Pump Room and filled the Fountain and drained the Aquarium for future progression checks.
+	- One interesting thing is that the Electric Eel Aquarium seems to be working despite having no fishes inside.
+- I entered the Study room and tried to solve the safe puzzle, but I could not find a way to solve it...
+	- I wonder if the Castle puzzle on the Precipice has something to do with this or if there is something else I am missing.
+- After drafting the Study Room, I used the last available drafting spot on the map to reroll with dices and gem rerolls and drafted a Weight Room, then I broke the wall there and found the second Antechamber Lever for the South Door.
+	- I don't know if there is another Room 46 Lever besides the Inner Sanctum, so maybe the task about the Antechamber Levers is finished.
+- I ended the run by storing the Power Hammer at the Coat Check, going to the Inner Sanctum and then reaching Room 46 with one step left.
+	- This gave me two extra allowance coins because of the Quest Bedroom.
+- My main goals for the next few days is to get all unlockable rooms from Drafting Studio and use the Axe on the most important rooms.
+While tweaking the rarity of the rooms whenever possible so that they make exploration easier.
+- Hooray, we reached 5 Red Letters.
+- Also as a last note, I want to find Room 8.